 Though our campus is an intentional space for focused learning, from the youngest age we ask our students to look outward; to think about their role and agency in the world around them; to soak up educational opportunities outside of Madeline Drive; and, to make connections between what they are learning in class to the world around them.
 Our curriculum provides age-appropriate opportunities for learning beyond Westridge—experiential education opportunities for deep learning that engages the hearts, as well as the minds, of students.

 The Research in Science elective provides seniors with hands-on research opportunities with universities and research institutions including California Institute of Technology (Caltech) and Children’s Hospital, complemented with weekly on-campus seminar classes on scientific writing and presentation and other topics relevant to pursuing further education and careers in science.
 In the past five years, 58 Westridge seniors have worked alongside top academics and professional scientists conducting research in such areas as cancer biology, economic theory, control and dynamical systems engineering, astrophysics, and organic chemistry.

 Done right, outdoor education is a transformative way of learning.
 Removed from familiar environments and technology, students interact with each other in new ways, gain confidence by flexing totally new muscles, and learn to perceive the physical world differently.
 Students in each division take part in outdoor education programs.
 Where possible, it is woven into the core curriculum, like our Upper School Field Studies in Geology course.
-We also offer summer trips, most recently an 11-day backpacking trip to Alaska’s Talkeetna Mountains.
+We also offer summer trips, such as our recent 11-day backpacking trip to Alaska’s Talkeetna Mountains.

 Westridge Global Initiative